etabdi/liri-node-app/README.md

         It will run spotify-this-song for "I Want it That Way," as follows the text in random.txt.

- Each command user run result will be saved to the log.txt file.
+ Each command user run result will save to log.txt file.

    ## TECHNOLOGIES USED